geoffreyrarchaert/angular2-emoji/README.md

 angular2-emoji is currently in early version and is stilled being developed.
 If you want to try it out check out the `Usage` guide below.

-### Not maintained
-I don't have time to maintain and develop this module.
-Can take look at PR that will be commited but nothing more.
-Use at own risk.
-It was meant to be something too try Angular2 with, it is not very performance friendly and should probably not be used in production enviroments

 #### TODO
 - Expose EmojiService api
 - Test(s)